m-yac/tt-in-cagda/README.md

 ### Structure

-- `STLC.Base` gives a higher inductive presentation of a simply typed lambda calculus with a type of natural numbers with a recursor.
-For now, see the file itself for more detail.
+- `STLC.Base` gives a higher inductive presentation of a simply typed lambda calculus with a unit type.

+- `STLC+N.Base` gives an analgous HIT for simply typed lambda calculus with a natural numbers type and recursor.
+This is older work that will be returned to once everything is finished in the simpler case above.

    Note: If you're wondering why we bother with `apˡ` and `apʳ` in the first place, see `Cubical.HITs.Ints.BiInvInt` and `Cubical.HITs.Ints.IsoInt` in [agda/cubical](https://github.com/agda/cubical).
+That being said, this is no longer relevant since `sub` needs a set truncation constructor anyhow.

-Currently normalization for STLC is a mess and incomplete.
+Currently normalization for STLC (and STLC+N) is a mess and incomplete.

-- `STLC.NormShort` was my first pass at trying to do this directly, and it got very difficult to work with.
+- `STLC+N.NormShort` was my first pass at trying to do this directly, and it got very difficult to work with.

-- After doing some research, I began trying normalization by evaluation in `STLC.NormLong` -- inspired by Andras Kovacs' above repository, among others.
-Finishing up the proofs in this file is ongoing work.
+- After doing some research, I began trying normalization by evaluation in `STLC+N.NormLong` and `STLC.Norm` -- inspired by Andras Kovacs' above repository, among others.
+Finishing up the proofs in these files is ongoing work.